 Here are some simple steps you can take to reduce the heel pain caused by plantar fasciitis:

 In rare cases, these treatments for plantar fasciitis won’t work.
 If this happens, you could undertake the following:

 Evidence suggests that the most effective long term solution is correction of foot posture through the use of insole supports and appropriate foot stretching and strengthening regimes.

-Answered by our team of Health at Hand nurses.
+Answered by our Health at Hand team.

 Heel Pain – NHS Factsheet

 Taking care of your feet - AXA PPP healthcare